rajatrakesh/hdikafka/README.md

 * Access and configure Kafka on HDI post deployment
 * Setup On-prem Kafka Instance (this will be simulated with installing Kafka in a VM)
 * Configure MirrorMaker for replication of Kafka Events
-* Deploy Databricks Cluster
+* Deploy Databricks Cluster [WIP]
-* Setup a sample spark code to read from the HDI Kafka instance
+* Setup a sample spark code to read from the HDI Kafka instance [WIP]